HomeSpan/HomeSpan/docs/Reference.md

   * fills TLV8 structure *tlv* with TLV8 records from the current value of the Characteristic
   * returns the total number of bytes encoded in the Characteristic
   * if *tlv8* is not empty, TLV8 records from the Characteristic will be appended to any existing records
-  * similar DATA Characteristics, TLV8 Characteristics are encoded and transmittred as base-64 strings
+  * similar to DATA Characteristics, TLV8 Characteristics are stored and transmitted as base-64 strings
   * a warning message is thrown if the value stored in the Characteristic is not in base-64 format, or does not appear to contain TLV8 records

 * `size_t getNewTLV(TLV8 &tlv)`